Brooke Shields Flaunts Tiny Waist In A Belted Dress While Confessing She Is Watching & Loving ‘The Crown’

-Brooke Shields flaunted her incredible figure in the most recent update that was shared on her popular Instagram page.
+Brooke Shields flaunted her incredible figure in the most recent update shared on her popular Instagram page.
 The December 8 post has only been live on her feed for a short time, but it’s generating a ton of buzz from her 1.1 million fans.

 The photo captured Shields posing directly in the center of the frame.
 She stood in front of a white wall with two vintage dresses hung behind her.
 Shields faced her chest toward the camera, turning her head to the side and giving a smile for the camera.